Based on the management philosophy of Shiba Park Hotel Co., Ltd.

 |Restaurant (Inside) …… 95%|

 All of the coffee offered in each restaurant uses products certified by the Rainforest Alliance.
 By proactively using coffee beans certified by the Rainforest Alliance, an international non-profit organization that works to preserve biodiversity and ensure sustainable living, we are helping to protect the global environment and support producers in developing countries.

-Waste oil from restaurant kitchens including cooking oil, plastic bottles, and aluminum cans, are collected by recycling companies for recycling or to be further subdivided and disposed of.
+Waste oil from restaurant kitchens and others, including cooking oil, plastic bottles, and aluminum cans, are collected by recycling companies and either recycled or sorted into smaller pieces for disposal.

 Guests staying two nights or more are encouraged to skip the bed sheet change if they wish to help the environment by minimizing the use of organic detergents and other chemicals generated by the cleaning process.

-The drink menus at Japanese restaurant Hanasanshou, and all day dining ART colours dining offer Rain Forest Alliance certified products, organic products, and products that take food waste into consideration.
-To help customers choose environmentally friendly products, we have marked them on the menu.
+The drink menus at Japanese restaurant Hanasanshou and all-day dining ART colours Dining offer Rain Forest Alliance certified products, organic products, and products that take food waste into consideration.
+The menus are marked with these symbols so guests can choose environmentally friendly products.

 The hotel serves guests from all over the world and has a large number of international staff.
 Some of our guests and staff have food allergies and restrictions due to their religious beliefs or health needs, so we offer multiple menu configurations to accommodate them flexibly.

-To strengthen and maintain sustainability in case of disasters and accidents, we support monthly disaster drills, an annual firefighting examination, and training and certification of fire prevention managers, self-defense firefighting skills test, and disaster prevention center personnel.
+To strengthen and maintain sustainability in case of disasters and accidents, we conduct monthly disaster drills and annual firefighting review meetings and support the training and qualification of fire prevention managers and fire prevention center personnel.
 As the hotel has many guests from abroad, we also conduct disaster drills in English.